user0407/CLUDA/README.md

 **Synthia:** Download SYNTHIA-RAND-CITYSCAPES from [here](http://synthia-dataset.net/downloads/) and extract it to `data/synthia`.

-## After saving the dataset, Please make sure that your directory tree looks exactly like following chart:
+## After saving the dataset, Please make sure that your directory tree looks exactly like the following chart:

 ```none
 CLUDA